smithy-lang/smithy-dafny/TestModels/aws-sdks/sqs/README.md

 make test_net
 ```

-### Typescript
+### Dafny + .NET

-Building a typescript client for SQS (to demonstrate how the Smithy plugins work):
+Building a Dafny + .NET client for SQS (to demonstrate how the Smithy plugins work):

 ```
 gradle build
 ```

-The generated client package will appear in `build/smithyprojections/typescript-codegen`.
+The generated client package will appear in `build/smithyprojections/sqs/source/dafny-client-codegen`.

 ## Development